had2020/TerimalRtdm/documentation.md

 <details>

-<summary>10.)
-Last, we should have our last line restore the terminal settings like raw capture mode and cursor visibility.</summary>
+<summary>🔟 Last, we should have our last line restore the terminal settings like raw capture mode and cursor visibility.</summary>

 ```rust
 use TerimalRtdm::*;